bazil14/sesrv-script/README.md

 -The winetricks package in ubuntu is outdated.
 Follow this guide to install the latest winetricks: https://wiki.winehq.org/Winetricks (needed for dotnet472)

 -if for some reason systemd reports the service failed when it stops, don't worry about it, the server session shuts down gracefully.
 (This should be solved)

+**Disclamer**

+Credit goes to github users CoffeePirate and tvwenger.
+I stumbled upon  CoffeePirate's github page and tvwenger's comment on the same page on how to get it to work.
+I just modified one of my existing scripts for Space Engineers.